aitjcize/creepy/README.md

 # Creepy
 Dead simple web crawler for Python

+There are already a lot of web crawlers for Python, such as Scrapy.
+Creepy is yet another web crawler for Python, which ains to provide a simple and light way to write web crawlers.

 ## Example usage
     from creepy import Crawler

     class MyCrawler(Crawler):
         def process_document(self, doc):
             if doc.status == 200: